Creating To Do Lists In WordPress

 Show Admin Bar Menu

-Enabling this option (‘Yes’) lets you display the ‘To-Do List’ menu in your WordPress Dashboard Admin bar …
+If enabled (‘Yes’), the ‘To-Do List’ menu displays in your WordPress Dashboard Admin bar …

 Use WYSIWYG Editor

-If enabled, you will be able to add and edit items on your to-do list using the WordPress WYSIWYG Editor …
+If this option is enabled, you can add and edit items on your to-do list using the WordPress WYSIWYG Editor …

 Use Auto Paragraphs

-Enable this option (‘Yes’) to display content in to-do list items using paragraphs.
+If this option is enabled, automatic paragraphs are used to display content in to-do list items.

 Integrate with Post Planner

-If you plan to run a collaborative site or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, developed by the same author that provides you with a complete WordPress editorial solution …
+If you are running a collaborative website or blog, you can integrate the Cleverness To Do List plugin with a plugin called WordPress Post Planner, developed by the same plugin author to help make managing a multi-author WordPress site easier …

-Visit this site to learn more about using this handy plugin: WordPress Post Planner – WordPress Editorial Solution Plugin
+Visit this site to learn more about this plugin: WordPress Post Planner

-When you are done configuring your options, click the ‘Save Changes’ button to update your settings …
+When you have finished configuring your options, click the ‘Save Changes’ button …

 Advanced Settings

-After configuring the settings in the To-Do List Settings tab, click on the ‘Advanced Settings’ tab to continue …
+Once you have configured the general settings, click on the ‘Advanced Settings’ tab to continue …

-In this section you can customize your To Do lists, assign to-do tasks to users and carry out database maintenance tasks.
+In this area you can customize your To-Do lists, assign to-do items to users and perform plugin database maintenance.

 To-Do List Advanced Settings > Customize The To-Do List